Factbox-Back to pubs, gyms and movies: plotting the road back to normal

 Curfews were lifted across most of Spain on May 9.
 Since then, responsibility for emergency measures lies with individual regions.

-Spain will from May 24 allow people from low-risk non-EU countries to enter without a negative PCR test.
-All non-EU travellers who have been vaccinated will be allowed in from June 7.
+From May 24, Spain will allow people from low-risk non-EU countries to enter without a negative PCR test.

+From June 7, it will let vaccinated people enter the country from anywhere in the world.

 TURKEY